0rganizers/the-organizer/README.md

     - [x] `/flag` should mark it as flagged on ctfnote
     - [ ] support for more than one concurrent ctf
     - [ ] better authentication - the ctfnote auth only is for the ctfnote stuff, but the underlying hedgedoc markdown can be accessed directly by the pad urls.
 They are hard to guess, but still...
+    - [ ] sync solved state back into the discord channel in case a player adds the flag via ctfnote

 Currently in development by: